j-bb/ivar/README.md

 Also, there is no need to modify files to make the *targapp* work.
 The resulting web application, the *targapp*, is deployable rigth baked by the compiler.
 The compiler produce the Ant file that handle full Targapp lifecycle, including Tomcat deployment.

-Ivar grammar is all focus on use case description.
-There is no action like loop, algorythm, etc. Thoses actions are described using Javascript section (like lambda) inside Ivar.
+Ivar grammar is focused on use case description.
+There is no action verb like loop, algorythm, etc. Thoses actions are described using Javascript section (like lambda) inside Ivar.

 # Why a new language?
 As a developer, I barely seen IT approach applyied to IT itself.
 Ivar is a try to do this with a new language that produce what is currently written by hand for a web application that manipulate "business data": HTML or GUI, a business logic server and a relational database.